Lyall/OctopathFix/README.md

 ## Known Issues
 Please report any issues you see. (**Check the known issues list first!**)
-- Some cutscene fades may be 16:9 and not fill the entire screen.
+- Screen fades and the battle wipe transitions are not spanned to fill the screen.

 ## Screenshots